-Here are some images I took in 2009 in Bolivia, during a tour close to Santa Cruz among the Jesuit Missions which between 1600 and 1700 were in the wild forest.
+Here are some images I took in Bolivia, during a tour close to Santa Cruz among the Jesuit Missions which between 1600 and 1700 were in the wild forest.

 Churches are masterpieces of cabinetmaking, the result of a moving syncretism of forms and styles.
 Art is preserved with love and passed down from father to son; in every one of these small cities are workshops producing sculptures of great value.

 San José, Santa Ana, San Miguel, San Rafael, Concepción e San Javier Churches, after being abandoned for a long period were restored in the ’70.
 In 1990 they were declared a World Heritage Site by UNESCO and since 1996 an International Music Festival of Sacred Music is held.